Professional and Personal Development

 The purpose of organizational development is to help departments or work groups learn how to manage change effectively.
 The Employee Development Office provides consultation to groups desiring to reconceptualize their work goals, develop new work systems, or realign individual functions.
 As a result of an Employee Development strategy or consultation, employee groups may work together to develop training agendas, reevaluate service delivery systems, or collaborate on interdepartmental or interdivisional projects.

 Employee Development publications are regularly mailed to all employees.
-For additional information about the various programs and services, employees should call the Office at (617) 552-8532, or visit their web site.
+For additional information about the various programs and services, employees should call the Office at (617) 552-8532, or visit the Employee Development web site.

 The Faculty/Staff Assistance Program provides professional counseling, information, and referral services to faculty, staff, and their families.
 The Program offers confidential consultation on a wide variety of personal, family, or work-related problems that may contribute to high levels of stress and interfere with health and work performance.
 Individuals are free to discuss any problem that concerns them, such as anxiety, depression, family or marital stress, substance abuse, smoking cessation, separation and divorce issues, job or career-related conflicts, financial or legal concerns, and stress management.